dnagir/guard-rails-assets/README.md

 Guard::RailsAssets compiles all the assets in Rails 3.1 application automatically when files are modified.

 Tested on MRI Ruby 1.9.2 (please report if it works on your platform).
-Currently only POSIX system is supported.
-Sorry Windows guys :(

 If you have any questions please contact me [@dnagir](http://www.ApproachE.com).